mozilla/pkipolicy/rootstore/policy.md

     -   WebTrust ["Principles and Criteria for Certification Authorities - Extended Validation SSL 1.4.5”][WebTrust-EV] or later in [WebTrust Program for Certification Authorities][WebTrust-For-CAs];
-    -   Clause 7, "Requirements on CA practice", in ETSI TS 101 456 V1.4.3 or
+    -   "Requirements on CA practice", in ETSI TS 101 456 V1.4.3 or
         later version, [Policy requirements for certification authorities issuing qualified certificates][ETSI-101-456] (only applicable to electronic
         signature certificate issuance; applicable to either the "QCP public" or "QCP public + SSCD" certificate policies);
-    -   Clause 7, "Requirements on CA practice", in ETSI TS 102 042
-        V2.3.1 or later version, [Policy requirements for certification authorities issuing public key certificates][ETSI-102-042]
-        (as applicable to the "EVCP" and "EVCP+" certificate policies, DVCP and OVCP certificate policies for publicly trusted certificates - baseline requirements, and any of the "NCP", "NCP+", or "LCP" certificate policies);
+    -   "Requirements on CA practice", in ETSI TS 102 042 V2.3.1 or later version, [Policy requirements for certification authorities issuing public key certificates][ETSI-102-042] (as applicable to the "EVCP" and "EVCP+" certificate policies, DVCP and OVCP certificate policies for publicly trusted certificates - baseline requirements, and any of the "NCP", "NCP+", or "LCP" certificate policies);
-    -   Clause 6 “Trust Service Providers practice” in ETSI TS 119 411-1 V1.0.1 or
+    -   “Trust Service Providers practice” in ETSI EN 319 411-1 v1.1.1 or
-        later version [Policy and security requirements for Trust Service Providers issuing certificates; Part 1: General requirements][ETSI-119-411-1]
+        later version [Policy and security requirements for Trust Service Providers issuing certificates; Part 1: General requirements][ETSI-319-411-1],
-        (as applicable to the "EVCP" and "EVCP+" certificate policies, DVCP and OVCP certificate policies for publicly trusted certificates - baseline requirements and any of the and any of the "NCP", "NCP+", or "LCP" certificate policies);
+        specifying a policy or policies appropriate to the trust bit(s) being applied for;
-    -   Clause 6 “Trust Service Providers practice” in ETSI TS 119 411-2 V2.0.7 or
+    -   “Trust Service Providers practice” in ETSI EN 319 411-2 v2.1.1 or
-        later version [Policy and security requirements for Trust Service Providers issuing certificates; Part 2: Requirements for trust service providers issuing EU qualified certificates][ETSI-119-411-2] (only applicable to electronic signature certificate issuance; applicable to either “QCP-l” or “QCP-l-qscd“ or “QCP-n” or ‘’QCP-n-qscd’’ or ‘’QCP-w).
+        later version [Policy and security requirements for Trust Service Providers issuing certificates; Part 2: Requirements for trust service providers issuing EU qualified certificates][ETSI-319-411-2], specifying a
+        policy or policies appropriate to the trust bit(s) being applied for.

     We reserve the right to accept other criteria in the future.